 My name is Scott, and I’m the voice behind Speaking Bipolar.
 After losing far too many people to suicide, I decided it was time to speak up about my own mental illness.
 In addition, I also live with an auto-inflammatory disease called Familial Mediterranean Fever.

-The hope in starting this blog and sharing my story is that it may provide hope, comfort, and validation for someone else.
-Bipolar Disorder can be survived.
+My hope with this blog and sharing my story is to provide understanding, comfort, and validation for someone else.
+You can survive bipolar disorder.

 Please note, I am not a mental health professional.
 Speaking Bipolar is a collection of my experiences of living with illness.
-If you or a loved one are experiencing mental illness symptoms, please seek the appropriate help immediately.
+If you or a loved one are experiencing mental illness symptoms, please seek professional help immediately.

-Not all doctors are created equal, and, in my opinion, it should be against the law for a doctor without mental health training to prescribe medications for mental illness.
+Not all doctors are created equal, and it should be illegal for a doctor without mental health training to prescribe medications for mental illness.

-I want to believe that my doctor had my best interests at heart, but knowing how well I’ve gotten to know her in the years since, I am now convinced that she was only concerned with taking my money.
-The only concern she had toward me was in getting me out of her office.
+I want to believe my doctor had my best interests at heart.
+I want to believe, but I can’t.
+Now, decades have passed, and watching her practice grow, it’s been painfully obvious that all she cares about is taking money.
+The only concern she ever had toward me was in getting me out of her office.

 It was the mid-1990’s, and everyone seemed to be on Prozac.
 For a brief time, there seemed to be a little less stigma around mental illness.
 No doubt a big part of that was the aggressive advertising campaign of the drug company trying to get Prozac into as many homes as possible.

 Prozac was wonderful.
-It took a few weeks for me to really feel its effect, but after some time and a couple of increases in dosage, I was feeling great.
+It took a few weeks for me to really feel its effect, but after a couple of increases in dosage, I felt great.

-Prozac was a miracle drug, and I wasn’t afraid to tell people that.
-Well, some people.
-For the most part, I still hid my mental illness for fear of being judged as weak or unmanly or as a person without faith.
-But for the few people I felt I could trust, I sang Prozac’s praises every time I opened my mouth.
+Prozac was a miracle drug, and I told all of my closest friends about it.
+That circle was small because I was still hiding my mental illness from most people for fear of being judged as weak, unmanly, or as a person without faith.
+For the few people I felt I could trust, I sang Prozac’s praises every time I opened my mouth.

-It was a new world, and every day seemed just a little bit brighter.
-Colors were just a hint sharper, and every emotion was warm and fuzzy.
+It was a new world, and every day seemed just a little brighter.
+Colors were a hint sharper, and every emotion was warm and fuzzy.
 My bipolar mind told me the green and white pills had cured me.

-Looking back, I know now that things weren’t as wonderful as they seemed.
-Instead, it turns out, Prozac is a drug I should never have been prescribed.
-The modern trend of genetic testing has proven that to be startling true with proof that my body can’t properly metabolize the drug.
+Looking back, I know now that I was living in a mirage.
+Nothing was well or wonderful.
+In fact, Prozac is a drug I should never have been prescribed.
+The modern trend of genetic testing later proved that my body can’t properly metabolize the drug.

-Note: I’m not saying that Prozac is bad medicine.
-In fact, it has successfully improved the lives of many people.
-It was just the wrong medicine for me.
+Note: I’m not saying Prozac is bad medicine.
+It has successfully improved the lives of many people with depression.
+It was simply the wrong medicine for me and for bipolar.

 The euphoria I was experiencing was actually a perpetually manic state.
 Each dosage increase fanned the flames of the mania.
-While being manic can be a lot of fun on the front end, it always comes with a hefty price.
-At times, that price can be deadly.
+While being manic can be a lot of fun on the front end, it always comes at a hefty price.
+That price can be deadly.

 As time went on, I slept even less than normal.
-Some of my friends marveled at the fact that I never seemed to get tired.
-Inside, I worried a little about my lack of sleep, but I convinced myself that not everyone needed eight hours of sleep was merely a recommendation, and not all suggestions were right for all people.
+Some of my friends marveled that I never seemed to get tired.
+Inside, I worried a little about my lack of sleep, but I convinced myself that eight hours of sleep was merely a recommendation, and not all suggestions were right for all people.
 I was “lucky” enough to be one of those people who needed much less than eight hours.

 Soon I would learn that luck had nothing to do with it.

-During all of this, one of the voices in my head had a whisper of reason.
-I expressed some concern to Dr. Despicable about my decreasing need for sleep.
-Her response was to prescribe me tranquilizers so that something would bring me down at night when it was time to sleep.
+During all of this, one of the voices in my head tried to whisper with reason.
+I expressed its concern to Dr. Despicable about my decreasing need for sleep.
+Her response was to prescribe tranquilizers to bring me down at night.

-No rainbow lasts forever, and the darkness that followed was one of the worst that I’ve ever experienced.
+No rainbow lasts forever, and the darkness that followed nearly ended my life.
 I’ll share some of that darkness and what it led to in my next post.